simon-panek/code-401-dotnet-prework/prework-tutorials.md

 <br /> <br />
 Challenge yourself.
 If the tutorial introduces a topic that you are not familiar with and you still have questions about the topic,
 ***pause and research***.
 This course encourages and relies on self-research.
 You will learn best with what you discover on your own.
-.NET Core is a new technology, and C# is consistantly changing with new updates.
+.NET Core is a new technology, and C# is constantly changing with new updates.
 It is extremely important that you know and understand how learn from self-research and know how to apply that to your coding practices.

 ### Microsoft Virtual Academy (ETA: ~4 Hours)
 Follow along in the first 12 videos of the Microsoft Virtual Academy C# Video for Absolute Beginners.